AlexandrGraschenkov/iOS-app-localizer_GPT/Readme.md

 <img src="images/github_localize_header.jpg">

 This script is designed to help in localizing an iOS application using OpenAI's GPT models.
 It reads a `.xcstrings` file containing localization strings and generates translations for specified target languages while preserving the format, placeholders, and comments.
+You can also localize your release notes into all App Store languages with a single command.
+Honestly, this is probably **the most useful tool** I’ve ever built - I use these scripts every day.

+While there are paid apps offering similar features, I’m sharing this script for free because I believe anyone could build something like this in Cursor in just a few hours.
+I originally wrote the first version years ago, back when there weren’t any good tools for translation.
+Since then, I’ve been improving it from time to time.

 [Mobius Conference Speech (Russian, YouTube)](https://www.youtube.com/watch?v=lU7EZ2K_4ho)

-## News 🚀
-* **2025.06.22** - Improved support for plural strings; added ability to process multiple files

 ### Localization Scripts
 <img src="images/modes.jpg">